elaragao/Hands-On-Machine-Learning_Aurlien-Geron/Part I - The Fundamentals of Machine Learning/Chapter 4 - Training Models/README.md

 ## Lasso Regression
 _Least absolute shrinkage and selection operator regression_ (or Lasso Regression) is another reclassification of Linear Regression.
 It is similar to Ridge Regression, but adds a regularization term $2 \alpha$ and operates using the norm $\ell _{1}$, unlike $\ell _{2}$ in that it is not the square, but the sum of the norms of the weights.

-A difference in Lasso Regression is that it eliminates the least relevant weights, making them 0.

 ```math
 J(\theta) = MSE(\theta) + 2 \alpha \sum^{n}_{i=1} |\theta_{i}|
 ```

+A difference with Lasso Regression is the fact that it eliminates the least relevant weights, making them 0.
+The image below shows the comparison between Lasso and Ridge regressions, as well as the norms $\ell _{1}$ and $\ell _{2}$:

 ```math